bitnami/bitnami-docker-moodle/README.md

 #### Extending the default image

-You can [extend](https://github.com/bitnami/bitnami-docker-moodle#extend-this-image) the default image and adding as many locales as needed:
+Finally, you can [extend](https://github.com/bitnami/bitnami-docker-moodle#extend-this-image) the default image and adding as many locales as needed:

 ```Dockerfile
 FROM bitnami/moodle